Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   type is ``Uint32``.
 Calling this builtin consumes a small *constant* amount of gas.
-But calling it directly on a *field* map is not supported, meaning that getting the size of field maps while avoiding expensive copying needs some more scaffolding, which you can find out about in :ref:`Field map size
+But calling it directly on a *field* map is not supported, meaning that getting the size of field maps while avoiding expensive copying needs some more scaffolding, which you can find out about in the :ref:`Field map size
   <field_map_size>` section.

 .. note::